CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 ### isScreenshotPolicyEnabled( callback )
 <details>
-<summary>Use this API to determine of automatic screenshots are enabled by policy.</summary>
+<summary>Use this API to determine if automatic screenshots are enabled by policy.</summary>

 Parameters:
 -  callback is a function which expects a boolean value

 Returns YES if screenshots are enabled by policy.
+Otherwise returns NO.

 ```
 AXASDK.isScreenshotPolicyEnabled((isEnabled) => {